 Where You Can Turn to Actually Learn This

 Unfortunately, there are very few places a doctor can turn to learn how to do this.
 You could go back to a university to get an MBA and learn all about businesses.
-Even then, though, typical programs don’t focus on how medical practices operate.
+Even then, though, typical programs don’t focus on how podiatry practices operate.
 You’ll also learn a lot of theory, but not necessarily the practical side.

 You shouldn’t have to stumble through your practice management.
 That’s why we founded the Practice Management Institute: to provide doctors and their staff with the resources they need to succeed in their management.
 When Top Practices was originally founded in 2007, we focused simply on the marketing side of practice growth.
 But we quickly came to realize that, without effective and efficient management, an increased flow of patients was just overwhelming.
 Now we offer coaching, training, and tools to transform your staff and your practice into an organized, well-oiled machine.